kvsnsaikishan/Innomatics-internship-tasks/README.md

 ### **Option C — Direct Execution in an IDE**

-Supported by: VS Code, PyCharm, Jupyter Notebook, etc.
+Supported by: VS Code, PyCharm, Jupyter Notebook,#